Updated September 10, 2021 at 12:50 pm

 If we all make good decisions and treat others with kindness and respect, we can mitigate risk and continue delivering superior educational programs and services to all with a desire to learn.
-Campus buildings have been locked and closed to the public since March 18.
-If local COVID-19 infection rates remain relatively low are we will begin re-opening buildings for student access some time before the start of fall term.
-In the meantime, face-to-face enrollment, financial aid, and other student support services can be arranged by appointment.
+Campus buildings have been closed to the general public since March 18.
+Given that local COVID-19 infection rates remained relatively low, and with the mass availability of multiple vaccines, we have re-opened buildings for student access, face-to-face enrollment, financial aid, and other student support services.
+It is our hope that we will once again be fully open to the greater community by the start of our fall term.

 As has been the case throughout the pandemic, Nicolet College its full menu of flexible learning options and personalized student support services.
 Whatever your questions might be, we want to answer them.
 Please refer to our FAQ page, call 715.365.4493, or send an email anytime to email@example.com.